Hey are you new to the Linux Operating system? Don’t have any idea how to create a file in Linux, How to Open a File or Edit a File in Linux?

 before you learn how to create a file in Linux, you should learn How to Create a Directory in Linux.

-I don’t know either you already know or don’t but I am amusing that you are a new Linux user.
+I am assuming that you are a new Linux user.

 $ mkdir <directory_name>